Fennville, Michigan: Education

 The Discovery Elementary School, a chartered public school academy located in Fennville, closed at the end of the 2009 school year.

 Tourism

+Fennville is recognized as an agritourism destination in the Grand Rapids metropolitan area.
+Located ten minutes from the scenic coastal city of Saugatuck, Michigan, Fennville is noted for its small town charm that includes local shops, restaurants supplied with ingredients from nearby farmers and its vineyards.
+In the autumn season, corn mazes and you-pick fruit harvesting at orchards, along with the annual Goose Festival, are popular activities.

 Goose Festival

 Each October since 1984, Fennville has held an annual local event known as the Goose Festival.
 Fennville's Goose Festival promotes the abundance of area game and wildlife, with a special emphasis on thousands of Canada geese as they pass through the nearby Todd Farm Unit of the Allegan State Game Area during their seasonal migration.
 One impetus for creating the festival was to encourage passenger train visitation via Amtrak on the railway that runs through Fennville.
-Tens of thousands of people flock to the small town each year to enjoy the various activities and attractions planned and managed by the volunteer-based Goose Festival organization that operates the Goose Festival.
+Tens of thousands of people flock to the small town annually to enjoy the various activities and attractions planned and managed by the volunteer-based Goose Festival organization that operates the Goose Festival.
+In 2025, the Goose Festival was put on pause, though a smaller-scale celebration occurred.
+The community aims to bring the festival back in 2026.

 Wine

 Also playing a role in Fennville's appeal as a tourist destination, the city and surrounding region is an American Viticultural Area, the Fennville AVA, known for the production of Michigan wine.
+Locals reported that they had grown grapes and sold them to wine merchants in Chicago since the late 1800s and that dozens of farms historically grew grapes for either juice, jelly or wine.

+In 1973, William Welsch bought an old, abused 230 acre fruit farm, which was converted into Fenn Valley Vineyards.
+In September 18, 1981, the Fennville AVA was recognized by the Bureau of Alcohol, Tobacco and Firearms (ATF) and the Department of Treasury after reviewing the petition submitted by Welsch on behalf of local vintners.
+The soil in the Fennville area is different from surrounding areas, primarily glacial sandy soils.
+The area's climate is moderated by the nearby Lake Michigan, and few days in the summer growing season exceed 90 °F. Grape growers in the area have had success with both Vitis vinifera and Vitis labrusca wine grapes.